Frequently Asked Questions – People seeking asylum and hotel use in Wigan Borough

 Residents may have seen examples in the media of local authorities taking a legal route to oppose the use of hotels for emergency accommodation.

-Recent cases have seen councils applying for interim injunctions to stop hotels being used, because in planning terms the use of the building is being changed from a hotel to a hostel, which would require separate planning permission.
+Recent cases have seen councils applying for interim injunctions to stop hotels being used because they have argued that in planning terms the use of the building is being changed from a hotel to a hostel, which could require separate planning permission.

 However, High Court Judges declined to extend these injunctions – with Ipswich Borough Council, East Riding of Yorkshire Council and Stoke-on-Trent City Council among those to have been declined.